-Studies analysing the effect of alcohol consumption on RCT are rare.
-Three independent studies identified the positive influence of alcohol intake on CHE from rat hepatoma cells (van Gaag 2001, Beulens 2004, Sierksma 2004) and one of these studies (Beulens 2004) confirmed the increase of CHE from mouse macrophages.
+Studies analyzing the effect of alcohol consumption on RCT are rare.
+Three independent studies identified the positive influence of alcohol intake on CHE from rat hepatoma cells (van der Gaag et al. 2001, Beulens et al. 2004, Sierksma et al. 2004) and one of these studies (Beulens et al. 2004) confirmed the increase of CHE from mouse macrophages.

-In this study, a method of cholesterol efflux (CHE) measurement from human macrophages was used to determine possible changes of an alcohol induced increase of HDL-C. The crucial role of macrophages in the process of atherosclerosis as well as substantial differences in cholesterol cell metabolism between rodents and humans (Oschry 1982) lead us to choose this cell model.
+In this study, a method of cholesterol efflux measurement from human macrophages was used to determine possible changes of alcohol-induced increase of HDL-C. The crucial role of macrophages in the process of atherosclerosis as well as substantial differences in cholesterol cell metabolism between rodents and humans (Oschry and Eisenberg 1982) lead us to choose this cell model.

 The complexity of RCT process makes it difficult to evaluate the RCT as a whole from the separate studies of particular steps of RCT.
 However, to observe such a complexity, the methods that use the diluted serum or plasma as acceptor of cholesterol from cultivated cells may be used.

-We therefore measured cholesterol efflux in healthy men in whom the HDL cholesterol and Apolipoprotein A1 were influenced by consumption of moderate doses of alcohol.
+We therefore measured cholesterol efflux in healthy men in whom the HDL cholesterol and apolipoprotein A1 were influenced by the consumption of moderate doses of alcohol.